Need help with your Discussion

 Independent Auditor’s Report

-• Based on the selected public traded company, what type of auditor’s report was issued on the financial statements.
+• Based on the selectpubliclylic traded company, what type of auditor’s report was issued on the financial statement?

-• What kind of evidence the auditors found that indicated the company did not follow Generally Accepted Accounting Principles (GAAP).
+• What kind of evidence the auditors found that indicated the company did not follow Generally Accepted Accounting Principles (GAA?).

 Audit Committee